Al Wahda Road Project, United Arab Emirates

 In 2009, the Cultural Square Interchange and the Flying Saucer junction were converted into a tunnel and a bridge and were opened for public use.

-The remaining portion of the project includes the construction of a viaduct and underpass at the Abu Shagara bridge and the Yarmook junction, expected to be completed by September 2010.
+The remaining portion of the project including the construction of a viaduct and underpass at the Abu Shagara bridge and the Yarmook junction, was completed by August 2010.